w3c/i18n-drafts/questions/qa-bidi-ui.md

 ### Isolation for bidirectional text

-User interfaces often combine RTL and LTR strings in the same line, such as an Arabic or Hebrew label followed by an English product name, a menu item containing a English acronym, or a notification that includes a user name.
+User interfaces often combine RTL and LTR strings in the same line, such as an Arabic or Hebrew label followed by an English product name, a menu item containing an English acronym, or a notification that includes a user name.
 In these cases, you often need [isolation](https://www.w3.org/TR/i18n-glossary/#dfn-bidi-isolation) to prevent bidirectional spillover, where the directionality of one piece of text affects adjacent text or punctuation.

+Some inserted strings are especially tricky because they are visually ambiguous: they contain mostly numbers, punctuation, and short abbreviations, so it is not immediately obvious how the parts should group together.
+A classic "price + price" example is an RTL sentence that needs to display `AED 1,234.56 + USD 12.99`.
+Without isolation, users may see the currency codes, amounts, or plus sign regrouped in surprising ways, making it unclear which amount belongs to which currency.

 In HTML, keep track of the direction of each inserted string and set the `dir` attribute on the element that already wraps it, using `ltr`, `rtl`, or `auto` as appropriate.
+When neutral characters such as `+`, `-`, or parentheses belong with the inserted text, include them inside the isolated wrapper too.
+For example, if the whole price expression is one unit, write `<span dir="ltr">AED 1,234.56 + USD 12.99</span>`.
 Making the direction explicit in the markup helps isolate the embedded text from the surrounding context so that punctuation and neighboring words behave correctly.

 In plain text, use the Unicode isolation controls `LRI`, `RLI`, or `FSI`, and close them with `PDI`.
-These isolate the embedded text so that the surrounding text behave correctly.
+These isolate the embedded text so that the surrounding text behaves correctly.

 Without isolation, text can be ordered in surprising ways, and punctuation can appear on the wrong side of the inserted text.